KartikChugh/Otto/README.md

 To demo some of Otto's core features, try out the following:

-- **Say: _I want to label flower species by petal length_** to watch Otto prefill your pipeline options and visualize a nearest neighbors classification for the popular Iris dataset.
+- **Say: _I want to label flower species by petal length_** to watch Otto prefill your pipeline components and visualize a nearest neighbors classification for the popular Iris dataset.

 - **Select: _Regression > Sample Dataset_** to preview sample datasets for regression, and discover the strongest predictors using different best fit lines.